 Hiking season starts around Banff and Canmore in April.
 Peaks at elevation will still have snow on them so spikes and hiking poles are recommended.
 Grassi Lakes, Grotto Canyon, and Johnston Canyon walks are good all year round.
 Sulphur Mountain is also a good year-round hike.

 Some of the more serious peaks should be saved until late June.
 You can bet anything above 10,000 ft will have snow on it until late July.
 These should only be attempted by people with proper hiking and scrambling experience.
 If in doubt I like to check AllTrails for up to date trip information.

-Mount Temple, the only 11,000 footer in the Canadian Rockies that doesn’t require mountaineering experience to the summit is usually good to go by August.
+Mount Temple, the only 11,000er in the Canadian Rockies that doesn’t require mountaineering experience to the summit is usually good to go by August.

 When is the Best Time To Visit the Canadian Rockies for Wildlife?

-There’s wildlife year round in the Canadian Rockies.
+There’s wildlife all year in the Canadian Rockies.
 In the winter you’ll likely see a lot of elk and goats.
 If you’re lucky you might come across a moose or a coyote.
 Maybe even a wolf (though unlikely).

 Summertime means bear season.
 Come early May the bears start to wake up and bear spray should be carried on any hike.
 Look out for the black bears and grizzlies, but do so safely.
 Do not approach wildlife in Banff and view them quickly from the safety of your car and then move on – don’t create a traffic jam by taking photos of a bear for twenty minutes.